SS-React/react-prime/readme.md

 ## Please Note

-This library has been developed to work with Create-React-Apps exclusively.
-Some depenecies that rely on window object before checking will not be compatable with React-Prime.
+This library has been developed to work with Create-React-Apps exclusively. /& Some depenecies that rely on window object before checking if window exists will not be compatable with React-Prime.

 ## Getting Started